Tackling environmental inequality: reducing risk in deprived areas

 Impact

-The findings of Staffordshire University’s research into environmental inequalities have influenced policy, with funding to improve air quality and reduce flooding being targeted in more deprived areas.
+The findings of University of Staffordshire’s research into environmental inequalities have influenced policy, with funding to improve air quality and reduce flooding being targeted in more deprived areas.
 The research has also provided an evidence base for action on environmental health inequalities to the 53 WHO European Member States.
 Impacts include:

 • The creation of an air quality index which forms part of the Index of Multiple Deprivation and has been used to target support for deprived populations.